πŸ“‹ Available on Starter, Deliver, Grow, and Scale plans.

 • Site admins and project admins can view and manage forms on a project.

-• View forms (allows users to access the project's Forms area to view existing forms)
+• Standard users and collaborators with the View forms permission can access the project's Forms tab and view existing forms.

-• Add forms (allows users to create, edit, publish, copy, and delete forms on the project)
+• Standard users with the Add forms permission can create, edit, publish, copy, and delete forms.

 When